Community Based Victim Services - Youth Outreach

 We will listen to you and believe you.

-• Our service is available to victims/survivors, whether or not you choose to report to the police.
+• Our service is available to survivors, whether you choose to report to the police or not

-• Our support is based on what you want to do.
-You are supported to make your own choices.
+• Our support is based on what you want to do and you are supported to make your own decisions

-• We can advocate for and/or accompany you to appointments with the police, court system, government, medical services and others.
+• We can advocate for you and or accompany you to appointments with the police, court system, government, medical services and others

 How you can take part